Dino-V/SaveInstance/README.md

 A: It copies all the contents in Workspace, Lighting, ReplicatedFirst, ReplicatedStorage, StarterPack, StarterGui, StarterPlayer, and Teams.

 Q: Who made this?
-A: I made this entirely by myself with no help.
+A: I made this entirely by myself.

 This was meant entirely for elysian, and so it will probably not work if you use another exploit.